cb372/cli-tools-skills-amnesty/02-text-processing/README.md

 * `--color` highlights the part of the line that matched
 * `-o` prints out only the part of the line that matched
 * `-v` prints out all lines that DO NOT match the search expression
+* `-i` (i for "ignore case") prints out all lines that match, ignoring case distinctions

 ### grep and tail -f